How to navigate the energy of blame and how to listen to it with fresh ears.

 This article was written by our beloved Nonviolent Coach, Ivana Horakova.

-9 Important Things to Know Before Choosing the right Yoga Teacher Training Course... for you (Point 4 will really surprise you).
+9 Important Tips to Know Before Choosing any Yoga Teacher Training Course (Point 4 will really surprise you).